 Next, research public registries and archived newspapers for birth, marriage, death and property information.
 Each new discovery could be a key that opens the door to another branch on the tree.

 Wile away rainy afternoons browsing through the treasure trove of sepia-toned photographs, yellowed newspaper clippings and personal mementos.
-They’re usually stashed away in an attic, somewhere between the old vinyl records and the holiday decorations.
+They are usually stashed away in an attic, between the old vinyl records and the holiday decorations.

 On Ancestor Appreciation Day, commit to reconstructing ancestral stories.
 It can be a long-term project, but also a pleasant journey.
 The many stories of your ancestors await your discovery, all to be passed along to future generations.